For more than four decades enterprise resource planning (ERP) software has been the lifeblood for German technology vendor SAP.

 Since then, professional services firm Deloitte has committed to shift from SAP's R/3 to S/4HANA as it looks to bring consistent finance processes to all staff at the global organisation.

-UK gas distributor Northern Gas Networks is also migrating to S/4HANA as it looks towards cutting edge internet of things (IoT) use cases.
+UK gas distributor Northern Gas Networks is also migrating to S/4HANA as it looks towards cutting-edge IoT use cases.

 SAP customers have long complained that the migration roadmap for S/4HANA has lacked clarity.